Harry Ainlay High School: International Baccalaureate Program

 Harry Ainlay was the second school in Alberta to introduce the International Baccalaureate program and is one of eight schools in the Edmonton Public School System offering an International Baccalaureate diploma program.
-Having a diploma graduating class normally greater than fifty students, Ainlay has one of the largest IB classes in Alberta.
 However, this is often attributed to the large population base of the school, with about 450 students enrolled in the diploma program and 200 students enrolled in the certificate program each year.